 Dictionaries define dignity as ‘the state or quality of being worthy of honour and respect’, a basic feeling that should every human being should be allowed to feel.
 However, reality is quite different, in fact, more than 70% of people living with brain disease experience discrimination and is consequently not treated with the dignity and respect that they deserve.
 Research shows that stigma surrounding brain disease and discrimination of people living with a disorder can eventually stop them from doing things such as building new and retaining existing friendships and finding and keeping jobs .
 It stops them from living the lives they want.

-Dreams about traveling the world or building your own house often remain a dream for people living with brain disease – research shows that about a quarter of people with a mental illness have been refused by insurance or finance companies, making it hard for them to travel, own property or run a business .
+Dreams about travelling the world or building your own house often remain a dream for people living with brain disease – research shows that about a quarter of people with a mental illness have been refused by insurance or finance companies, making it hard for them to travel, own property or run a business .
 One might ask: Where is the dignity in that?
-People with brain disease deserve access to treatment and care that gives them the best opportunity to function well and fulfill enriched lives.
+People with brain disease deserve access to treatment and care that gives them the best opportunity to function well and fulfil enriched lives.

 - Some stats on the devastating impact of mental illness worldwide, followed by some reasons for hope, Ted Talk by Vikram Patel (http://blog.ted.com/some-stats-on-the-devastating-impact-of-mental-illness-worldwide-followed-by-some-reasons-for-hope/).
 Posted by Kate Torgovnik May, September 11, 2012, TED Blog.